-Parents and caregivers are an important part of health and healing at Riley at IU Health.
+Parents and caregivers are essential to health and healing at Riley Children's Health.
 Our philosophy of care is based on a partnership with patients and families.
-Families are the experts about their children and a valued part of the healthcare team.
+Families are the experts on their children and a valued part of the healthcare team.
 We achieve the best patient outcomes by working together, employing everyone’s expertise on the subject that matters most: your child.

 Dignity and Respect

 Treat everyone with dignity and respect.
 Acknowledge the perspectives and choices of patients and their families.
 Honor their knowledge, beliefs and values.
 In return, patients and families hear and honor healthcare provider’s knowledge, expertise and skill.

 Good communication among patients, families and healthcare providers is critical to effective healthcare.
 Medical professionals share complete, unbiased information with patients and families in a meaningful way.
 Patients and families share honest, complete information.

 Patients and families are supported and encouraged to participate in care and decision-making in a way they find most comfortable.

 Patients, families and healthcare professionals collaborate at all levels—at the bedside, the hospital and throughout the system—to ensure delivery of effective healthcare services.

 Our commitment to Patient- and Family-Centered Care means we honor patient and family choices, exchange information and encourage full collaboration by families in care and decision-making.
 This approach is fundamental not only to how we care for individual patients, but also to how we operate as an organization.